MZMahid/portswigger-labs/Cross_site_scripting.md

 ## 7. Reflected XSS into attribute with angle brackets HTML-encoded
 - **Location:** reflected cross-site scripting vulnerability in the search blog functionality where angle brackets are HTML-encoded.
 - **Payload:** `"autofocus onfocus="alert(1);this.onfocus=null` or `"onmouseover="alert(1)`
-- **How The Payload Works:** for this we basically need an evenhandler to trigger and call the fuction of malicious fucntion. here 1st one is gareenteed to trigger and `this.onfocus=null` ensures that in only executes once or it would be infinite loop of alert().
+- **How The Payload Works:** for this we basically need an evenhandler to trigger and call the fuction of malicious function. here 1st one is gareenteed to trigger and `this.onfocus=null` ensures that in only executes once or it would be infinite loop of alert().
 2nd one only works if the user hover the search form with mouse.
 - **Root cause:** even though the angle bracket `<>` is encoded but the double quote `"` is not encoded and the dom injection happens direcly inside another html tag inside the `value` attribute.
 We can easily break out of that attribute and inject any attribute including eventhandlers.

 ## 8. Stored XSS into anchor href attribute with double quotes HTML-encoded